Get free weekly resources from us!

 To keep it simple, you can break VBS into four basic buckets:

-• Decorating – backdrops, paint, hanging supplies, etc.
+• Decorating—such as backdrops, paint, hanging supplies.

-• Per-kid resources – these are items that you want to send home with each kid.
+• Per-kid resources—these are items that you want to send home with each kid.

-• Volunteer resources- this includes things like staff t-shirts and volunteer appreciation items.
+• Volunteer resources—this includes things like staff t-shirts and volunteer appreciation items.

 To determine your overall program costs, look for a Master Supply List in your VBS kit.